Tomorrow’s Land celebrating our success – November 2018

 If you are reading this you, like us, believe that the future holds the opportunity to create a more collaborative economy, and that together we can contribute to this by fostering the next generation of social innovators.

 We invite you to help us on our journey, collaborate with us, engage future social innovators, encourage them to register on the beta version of the MOOC, gather your own group of learners and support them on their digital learning journey to Tomorrow’s Land.

 To complement the digital learning resources, why not also facilitate creative thinking spaces for pioneers to work together to strengthen their knowledge, skills and competences.
 We also offer a Facilitator Guide to inspire you, a collection of ideas which you can draw upon and adapt to suit your audience.
-The guide is designed to work alongside the MOOClet, which guides you through the MOOC content in a printable format.

 Experiment with Tomorrow’s Land learning paths to help future social innovators to embark on a journey which will foster the adoption a new mindset to design, refine and implement their social innovation idea.

 Join us, collaborate and share your experiences.
-We appreciate your feedback to help us to improve our learning resources:

 The six partners in the Tomorrow’s Land project, co-funded by the Erasmus+ Programme of the European Union, joined together to create a way to support the next generation of social innovators capable of influencing and contributing to the development of a better society

 Next steps on our journey – November 2017